OpenZeppelin/cairo-contracts/docs/Access.md

 These identifiers take up 32 bytes (256 bits).

-Cairo field elements can hold a maximum of 252 bits.
-Even further, a declared *constant* field element in a StarkNet contract can only hold 251 bits.
-With this discrepancy, this library maintains an agnostic stance on how contracts should declare identifiers.
+Cairo field elements store a maximum of 252 bits.
+Even further, a declared *constant* field element in a StarkNet contract stores even less (see [cairo_constants](https://github.com/starkware-libs/cairo-lang/blob/167b28bcd940fd25ea3816204fa882a0b0a49603/src/starkware/cairo/lang/cairo_constants.py#L1)).
+With this discrepancy, this library maintains an agnostic stance on how contracts should create identifiers.
 Some ideas to consider:

 * using the first or last 251 bits of keccak256 hash digests
 * using Cairo's [hash2](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/hash.cairo)